astronomer/docs/learn/connections/snowflake.md

     ]}>
 <TabItem value="snowsight">

 1. Open [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight).
-Follow the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/ui-snowsight-gs#using-snowsight) to open the account selector at the bottom of the left nav.
+Follow the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/ui-snowsight-gs#using-snowsight) to open the account selector at the end of the left nav.
 Hover over your account to see more details, then click the **Copy URL** icon to copy the account URL.
-The URL should be in the format `https://<account-identifier>.<region>.snowflakecomputing.com/`.
+The URL has a similar format to`https://<account-identifier>.<region>.snowflakecomputing.com/`.

     ![Screenshot of the bottom of the left nav in Snowsight showing how to copy the account URL.](/img/tutorials/connections-snowflake_snowsight_url.png)